dankamongmen/charn/README.md

 >the whips and the groaning of slaves, the thunder of chariots, and the
 >sacrificial drums beating in the temples.
 I have stood here (but that was near
 >the end) when the roar of battle went up from every street and the river of
 >Charn ran red.
-All in one moment one woman blotted it out for ever.
+All in one moment one woman blotted it out forever.
 >
 > C.S.
 Lewis, *The Magician's Newphew*